takelley1/vibe_coding_conventions/README.md

     - Implement security best-practices to protect against vulnerabilities.
     - Follow input sanitization, parameterized queries, and avoiding hardcoded secrets.

-- For bash/zsh/fish code only
+- For bash/zsh/fish code only:
     - Follow all shellcheck conventions and rules.
     - Handle errors gracefully.
     - Use `/usr/bin/env` in the shebang line.